02 Who is Pulling?#

 Explanation#

-The demonstration shows that the effect of pulling by either the assistant or demonstrator is the same: the cart + demonstrator moves towards the assistant: The resultant force has in both situations to be directed towards the assistant.
-So in both cases the rope pulls the demonstrator towards the assistant (see Diagram; red arrows: first demonstration; yellow arrows: second demonstration).
+The demonstration shows that the effect of pulling by either the assistant or the demonstrator is the same: the cart + demonstrator moves towards the assistant.
+The resultant force has to be directed towards the assistant in both situations.
+So in both cases, the rope pulls the demonstrator toward the assistant (see Diagram; red arrows: first demonstration; yellow arrows: second demonstration).
 The yellow arrows show Newton’s third law.
 (And all arrows apply in both demonstrations!)

 Sources#